Vacuum pressure, dark energy and dark matter

 We would like to stress, once more, that the conclusion concerning bosonic species is not specific to our model of dark energy, because only bosonic modes give contributions huge or moderate but with right signs.
 Since, the standard model contains greater number of fermionic particle species (leptons and quarks) than bosonic ones (mainly, gauge fields), we can conclude that there is a missing number of invisible bosonic modes.
 The bosonic modes do not enter the standard model but they must interact gravitationally.
 Therefore, they are appropriate and natural candidates to the role of dark matter particles.

 More concretely, for the standard model

-where in the first bracket we have included, as yet not discovered, Higgs modes, next there are leptons and quarks, and finally, gauge fields with graviton in the last bracket.
+where in the first bracket we have included, as yet not discovered, Higgs modes, next there are leptons and quarks (2 spins $\times$ 3 families $\times$ (3 leptons of the both helicities $+$ 3 colors $\times$ 4 quarks of the both helicities)), and finally, gauge fields (2 spins $\times$ (photon $+$ 3 weak bosons $+$ 8 gluons)) with graviton in the last bracket.
 From \eqref{Pressure with modes} and \eqref{Modes number exact calculus} (see, also Eq.~\eqref{Vacuum energy density} for a numeric value) it follows that the lacking number of bosonic modes is of the order $n_{B}\sim100$.
 This number is model-dependent but the conclusion is not.

 Any possible, alternative and independent solution of the puzzle of the huge (absolute) value of quantum vacuum energy density also would require additional bosonic species but their number could vary.
 For example, any potential solution directly yielding the right (absolute) value of the quantum vacuum energy density, meaning that the correct (absolute) value is recovered for a single mode, would require a tuning between the number bosonic and fermionic species, i.e.\ $n_{B}-n_{F}\sim 1$.